microsoft/pxt-arcade/docs/skillmap/puzzle/puzzle1.md

 Now you've got a game that will keep you guessing!

-Make sure to click **Finish** so you can publish your game and get a link to share with family and friends.
+Click **Finish** to return to the main page where you can share your game with family and friends!